Site Map | Text Size:

 National Community Investment Fund (NCIF) is a nonprofit supporting Community Development Banking Institutions.
 NCIF fulfills its mission through two primary business lines: “Equities with Exits” investments and the CDBI Exchange Network.
 NCIF acts as a patient investor with individual community development banks.
 In addition, NCIF selectively makes seed fund loans, extends debt to banks, and provides secondary capital to low-income credit unions.
 NCIF offers an annual Development Banking Conference to bring together CEOs, CFOs, and other interested parties in the Community Development Banking Institutions field.
 NCIF Social Performance Metrics provides key information about the community development mission of banks.

-CDFI Assessment and Ratings System (CARS): CARS is a comprehensive, third-party assessment of a CDFI’s social impact, financial strength, and financial performance.
+Aeris: Aeris is the company behind CARS (CDFI Assessment and Rating System), a comprehensive, third-party assessment of a CDFI’s social impact, financial strength, and financial performance.
 CARS can be an important tool for investors in CDFIs.
 The site also contains information for CDFIs interested in participating in the ratings system.

 CDFI Coalition - The CDFI Coalition advocates on behalf of the CDFI industry and educates the public about community development finance.
 The CDFI Coalition is a primary source of information and knowledge about the CDFI field for the general public, the media, public officials, private sector lenders, as well as CDFIs.